Single set back: Use in the NFL

-Washington Commanders coach Joe Gibbs first began using the single-back as a base offense in order to move defenders off the line of scrimmage.
+The then Washington Redskins (now Washington Commanders) coach Joe Gibbs first began using the single-back as a base offense in order to move defenders off the line of scrimmage.
 He found that having an extra receiver on the line forced defenses to choose their poison by either defending the pass or the run because they were not able to focus on both at once using the number of personnel that they had on the field.
 He also then began utilizing sets of two tight ends as blockers mainly to protect his quarterbacks from Lawrence Taylor.
 He believed having an extra blocker on the line would make it easier to keep Taylor out of his backfield.
 By using different formations and motion before the ball was snapped, he also found that he could confuse defenders on whether the play would be a pass or a run.

 This formation has gained popularity in the NFL as teams have started trading out a fullback, or blocking back, in favor of another wide receiver or tight end who is usually faster and better able to receive the ball, while still helping the run game with down-field blocks.
 The effectiveness of the formation is further increased if the team has athletic tight ends with good pass catching abilities, thereby increasing the versatility of the formation.
 It is, moreover, good for bootlegs and reverses.